PremkumarSaravanan002/Earning-Potential-of-an-Individual/README.md

 **Usage:**

-To use our code, you can clone this repository and run the ANN.py, RNN.py, GRU.py script.
-The script will preprocess the dataset, train the machine learning models, and evaluate their performance.
+To use our code, you can clone this repository and run the ANN.ipynb, RNN.ipynb, GRU.ipynb script.
+The script will preprocess the dataset, train the deep learning models, and evaluate their performance.

 **Contributing:**